 A Charlotte Mason Companion: Personal Reflections on the Gentle Art of Learning by Karen Andreola.
 I have read and re-read this book over the past 15 years since I first discovered it.
 Karen Andreola discovered and used the Charlotte Mason method for years before writing this book explaining the method and how to implement in the homeschool.

-We dove into this approach to education last year with our 4 youngest kids ages 11 – 4.
-We have loved the community cultivated by Classical Conversations.
-There is a structure with freedom that works really well with my family right now.
+We dove into this approach to education for 5 years.
+Our one non-dyslexic child still participates in a Classical co-op.
+We loved the community cultivated by Classical Conversations.
+There is a structure with freedom that worked really well with my family.
 Read this post for more information on our experience with Classical Conversations and Dyslexia.
 We will be back next year for another year of this fantastic program that teaches kids to think the way that their brains are developed to learn.

 Simply Classical: A Beautiful Education for Any Child, by Cheryl Swope: This book guides parents and teachers in implementing the beauty of a classical education with special-needs and struggling students.
 The love of history, music, literature, and Latin instilled in her own children has created in Cheryl the desire to share the message that classical education offers benefits to any child.